-So if you’ve been blogging for a few months already, it’s probably time to take a look at your categories and tags to see if they need some decluttering.
+Every 6 months take a look at your categories and tags to see if they need some decluttering.

 There is no right answer when it comes to the number of categories a blog should have but as a rule of thumb, the fewer, the easier it will be for you to stay focused and on-topic.

 [clickToTweet tweet=”Every extra option pushes the reader closer to analysis paralysis and further away from what you want them to do.
 You can never go wrong with a clean and simple design.” quote=”Every extra option pushes the reader closer to analysis paralysis and further away from what you want them to do.
 You can never go wrong with a clean and simple design.” theme=”style3″]

 1. Set free your abandoned drafts

 First, log into your blog’s dashboard and have a look at all those drafts that have someday as their publication date.
 In my experience, someday means never and I doubt your experience is much different.

 Don’t these drafts look miserable and abandoned?
 Express your gratitude for teaching you what you don’t like to write about and click the delete button.
 Free yourself from the burden of feeling the need to finish writing them.

 2. Nurture your old posts every once in a while

 One of my favorite productivity tips for bloggers is to get comfortable with publishing stuff that is less than perfect.